ljw1004/csharpspec/csharp/expressions.md

 An ***anonymous function*** is an expression that represents an "in-line" method definition.
 An anonymous function does not have a value or type in and of itself, but is convertible to a compatible delegate or expression tree type.
 The evaluation of an anonymous function conversion depends on the target type of the conversion: If it is a delegate type, the conversion evaluates to a delegate value referencing the method which the anonymous function defines.
 If it is an expression tree type, the conversion evaluates to an expression tree which represents the structure of the method as an object structure.

-For historical reasons there are two syntactic flavors of anonymous functions, namely *lambda-expression*s and *anonymous-method-expression*s.
-For almost all purposes, *lambda-expression*s are more concise and expressive than *anonymous-method-expression*s, which remain in the language for backwards compatibility.
+For historical reasons there are two syntactic flavors of anonymous functions, namely *lambda_expression*s and *anonymous_method_expression*s.
+For almost all purposes, *lambda_expression*s are more concise and expressive than *anonymous_method_expression*s, which remain in the language for backwards compatibility.

 ```antlr
 anonymous_method_expression